Pardon My English: Production history

 Producers Alex A. Aarons and Vinton Freedley approached the Gershwins to create a showcase for the talents of English music hall star Jack Buchanan, and linked them with Fields and Ryskind, whose book required the actor to appear in dual roles, lower-class German thug Golo Schmidt and upper-crust British nobleman Michael Bramleigh.
 The sophisticated Buchanan had no problem portraying Bramleigh but was unable to capture the essence of Schmidt.
 The show opened in Philadelphia to critical pans.

 Rather than proceed to Broadway, the creative team added characters and expanded the role of police commissioner Bauer, played by radio's "Baron Munchausen", Jack Pearl.
 The revised production opened in Newark on January 2, 1933, but it was obvious that Buchanan was still a major problem.
 He bought out his contract and the producers replaced him with dialect comedian George Givot.
+Ira Gershwin reported that "[d]uring the weeks we were on the road (Philadelphia, Boston, and even a week in Brooklyn), at least five or six librettists and play doctors were called in to work on the book.
+Herbert Fields was the only one brave enough to allow himself to be billed as librettist."

 The production opened on Broadway on January 20, 1933, at the Majestic Theatre and ran for 43 performances.
-The book was directed by John McGowan, the production was staged by producer Vinton Freedley, and the musical numbers were staged by George Hale.
+The book was directed by John McGowan (playwright), the production was staged by producer Vinton Freedley, and the musical numbers were staged by George Hale.
 In addition to Givot and Pearl, the cast included Josephine Huston as Bauer's daughter Ilse and musical-comedy star Lyda Roberti (her speciality was a "polyglot of Polish, German, and near-Hungarian") as Gita Gobel.
-According to Ben Brantley, "By the time it hit Broadway it was a desperately stitched patchwork that ran for 33 performances before exiting into oblivion.
-It was, Ira Gershwin later wrote, 'a headache from start to finish'."
+According to Ben Brantley, "By the time it hit Broadway it was a desperately stitched patchwork that ran for 33 performances before exiting into oblivion."
 The critics unanimously condemned it.